besartelezi/yugioh-game/README.md

   * Health
   * Graveyard

+---

+## To-Do List
+- [x] Write out the (almost) entire darn thing
+- [x] Create a Card class
+- [x] Create a MonsterCard class
+- [x] Use parcel to make the project work
+- [x] Console.log new MonsterCard to check if everything is in order
+- [x] Add a Deck class
+- [x] Create a loop of MonsterCards that get pushed in a property of Deck class
+- [x] Console.log new Deck to check if it works properly
+- [ ] Create **monster** cards in json file
+  - [ ] Research proper way that array of objects can be passed through the MonsterCard class
+  - [ ] Newly constructed cards need to be pushed in array playerDeck
+- [ ] Console.log playerDeck to see if it works
+- [ ] Edit json file to see it newly added cards don't break the code
+- [ ] Add a shuffle method
+  - [ ] Might add an interface for this, depending on how shuffle will be used
+- [ ] Add Hand class
+  - Basically the cards the user has in their hand
+- [ ] Create a draw method, lets user draw a card from the deck

+---

 ## Every Phase/Turn a Class
 I think that, theoretically, it should be possible to add the game rules like this